Papillifera papillaris, a common, but little known species

 8. palatal callus and anterior palatal plicae (proceeding from the palatal callus inwards).

 As a result of this distribution, intermediate forms have originated by secondary contact.
 An intermediate form, which has already been recognized by A. Schmidt (1868: 107), occurs in Toulon, S. France.
 I could find a further one, as far as known, restricted to the Penisola Sorrentina and the island of Capri, Campania; it is, simply said, a P. p. papillaris with the detached peristome of P. p. affinis.
-The form from Malta (Fig. 4) is intermediate between P. p. papillaris and P. p. affinis in the development of the peristome, but corresponds in other characters with P. p. affinis.
+Also the form from Malta (Fig. 4) is intermediate between P. p. affinis and P. p. papillaris, because its peristome is attached or detached.

 Further differences between the main subspecies are the following: P. p. affinis differs from the nominate subspecies by a more strongly developed basal keel (see Fig. 2) and a more frequently emerging subcolumellar lamella (in P. p. papillaris not visible in front view in about 1/4 of the examined specimens, in P. p. affinis only in about 1/20).
 A further differential character, which was unknown until now, is the presence of a complete rudiment of principal plica.
 In a part of the specimens of P. p. papillaris an anterior upper palatal plica, proceeding inwards from the palatal callus, is continued by a weak, but well-visible fold, which reaches the principalis rudiment above the lunella (see Fig. 3); it is thus recognized as the rudimentary principal plica.
 In P. p. affinis, such a principal plica could not be observed.

 As to the sculpture, most samples of P. p. affinis are more strongly rib-striated (rib number on 2 mm of the penultimate whorl = R2 means 10-14.5) than those of P. p. papillaris (R2 means 13-19).